sathishkumar67/GPT2-Pretraining_Finewebedu10B/README.md

 * pretraining GPT2 Model using FineWebEDU dataset.
-* Training using distributed data parallel technique in kaggle notebook
+* Trained using distributed data parallel technique in kaggle notebook for 1 epoch
+* started training using random file order